upils/redirect-lib/redirectors/traefik/README.md

 ## Comments

 - As you can see from the official doc, traefik is primarly a solution for containerized applications.
-Thus useing it in a docker may be an easier/stronger solution.
+Thus using it in a docker may be an easier/stronger solution.

 ## Resources